MichaelWarmbier/PitSweeper/README.md

 ## Level Generation

-&emsp;&emsp;Level generation relies on a combination of predesigned level marices and a bit of randomness.
+&emsp;&emsp;Level generation relies on a combination of predesigned level matrices and a bit of randomness.
 The randomness allows for different sets of walls to be placed, each set denoted by their own value.
 Each level as its displayed in data will be at the end of this section.

 The method responsible for creating the board and each element on it is pretty straight forward.
 After using the predesigned level data as a reference for wall placement, the treasures, items (by their rarity), zombies and enemies are placed randomly throughout the board, increasing in their odds based on how many elements are already near their location.
 Before this, however, an exit, the player and a goal hoard are spawned.
 If the level is the final one, level nine, then a Tyrant is also guaranteed to spawn.